3K0CRYPT/senior-year/OS 442/mem-sim/googletest/googletest/docs/PumpManual.md

 will be translated by the Pump compiler to:

 ```
-// Foo0 does blah for 0-ary predicates.

 template <size_t N>
 class Foo0 {
   blah a;
 };

-// Foo1 does blah for 1-ary predicates.
 template <size_t N, typename A1>
 class Foo1 {
   blah b;
 };

-// Foo2 does blah for 2-ary predicates.
 template <size_t N, typename A1, typename A2>
 class Foo2 {
   blah b;
 };

-// Foo3 does blah for 3-ary predicates.
 template <size_t N, typename A1, typename A2, typename A3>
 class Foo3 {
   blah c;